jorgebastida/gordon/docs/lambdas.rst

           { MAP }
         ...

-The best way to organize you lambdas is to register them inside the ``settings.yml`` file of your :doc:`apps` within your :doc:`project`.
+The best way to organize you lambdas is to register them inside the ``settings.yml`` file of your apps within your :doc:`project`.

 Lambda Properties